sethreidnz/redux-react-introduction-tutorial/01-First-Reducer.md

-# Our first store

-To get the simple repo for this section:
+# First reducer

+For this section I am going to use a bare bones JavaScript project just to demonstrate the concepts of Redux in the dev tools console.
+To get this code run the following:

 ```
 git clone https://github.com/justsayno/redux-examples
 git checkout step-1
 ```

+> Now if you run this in the browser and open the developer tools console you will see things printed
+> out there

 The first thing to get your head around with Redux is the idea of pure and impure functions.
-A pure functions is one that does not have any observable side effects (like database calls, or network requests, or mutation of parameters passed in).
+A pure functions is one that does not have any observable side effects.
+Side effects can include things like database calls, or network requests, or mutation of parameters passed in.

-I am going to use the example [previous step](00-2-Redux.md) where we want to handle the action of request employees.
+I am going to use the example [previous step](00-2-Redux.md) where we want to handle the 'EMPLOYEES_REQUESTED' action.
 This is my employee reducer in `src/index.js`:

 ``` javascript